Counterexamples to the Gaussian vs. MZ derivatives Conjecture

+Most of the results in Sections~1-2 have symmetric analogues.
+These are discussed in Section~\ref{S6} and the similar proofs are either sketched or omitted.
 The Riemann derivatives were introduced by Riemann in the mid 1800s (see \cite{R}).
 The Peano derivatives were invented by Peano in \cite{P} in 1892 and developed by De la Vall\'ee Poussin in \cite{dlVP}.
 The generalized Riemann derivatives were introduced by Denjoy in \cite{D} in 1935.
 The symmetric generalized Riemann derivatives and the symmetric Peano derivatives that we will define in Section~\ref{S6} were recently investigated in \cite{AC2}.
 Other $q$-analogues of the Riemann derivatives were studied in \cite{AC,ACR}.

 The generalized Riemann derivatives were shown to satisfy properties similar to the ones satisfied by the ordinary derivatives, such as monotonicity \cite{HL1,T,W}, convexity \cite{GGR1,HL,MM}, or the Mean Value Theorem \cite{AJ,FFR}.
 They have many applications in the theory of trigonometric series \cite{SZ,Z} and in numerical analysis \cite{AJJ,L,Sa}.
 Multidimensional Riemann derivatives are studied in \cite{AC1}.
 For more on generalized Riemann derivatives, see the expository article \cite{As2} by Ash.
 The Peano derivatives also have a long and rich history; see the expository article \cite{EW} by Evans and Weil.
 More recent developments on Peano derivatives are found in \cite{F, F1,FR,FW,LPW}.